dsp-testing/mario-campos-codeql/.github/instructions/query-pack-changenotes.instructions.md

 # Validation guide for query-pack change notes

-When performing a code review, ensure that the Markdown change-notes in the pull request meet the following standards:
+When performing a code review, ensure that the change-notes in the pull request meet the following standards.
+If possible, offer a code suggestion to fix the problem.

 ## File name
 The file name must match this pattern: `YYYY-MM-DD-description.md`